 The technical term for this is “pointing your domain” from Namecheap to WordPress.
 Follow these simple steps to complete the process:

-- Under your account information (on the left), you’ll see “Name Servers” which look like two short lines made up of letters, numbers, and periods.
+- Scroll down and you’ll see “Name Servers” which look like two short lines made up of letters, numbers, and periods.
 We’ll be copying and pasting this info over to Namecheap.

 - Next, open a new tab and log in to your Namecheap account